Part 29 of "Conflicts

 Burt Neuborne is a constitutional scholar, and is the Norman Dorsen Professor of Civil Liberties at the NYU School of Law's Brennan Center for Justice.
 He has participated in more than two hundred cases at the U.S. Supreme Court and/or involving Holocaust reparation litigation!
 He has sued every President of the U.S. since L.B.
 Johnson!
 During 2019-AUG, Amazon.com published his latest book, titled:

 "When at Times the Mob Is Swayed: A Citizen’s Guide to Defending Our Republic."
-It is available in hardcover and Kindle formats.
+It is available in both hardcover and Kindle formats.

 It questions whether federal government can restrict power grabs by President Trump and the Republican Party.
-At this time, U.S. conservatives and liberals are in strong opposition over a wide range of topics: racism, a woman's choice whether to have an abortion, equal rights for the LGBT community, the nature of homosexuality, the source of transgender beliefs, DACA protections, nature of climate change, etc. Fortunately, a series of constitutional protections form a wall protecting human rights in the U.S.
+At this time, U.S. conservatives and liberals are in strong opposition over a wide range of topics: racism, a woman's choice whether to have an abortion, equal rights for the LGBT community, the nature of homosexuality, the source of transgender beliefs, DACA protections, all aspects of climate change, etc. Fortunately, a series of constitutional protections form a wall protecting human rights in the U.S.

 Neuborne has opposed former presidents Clinton, George W. Bush, Ford, Nixon, and Reagan.
 He writes: